-Flamstead resident Ian, Vikki Orvice’s husband, is the author of 13 sports books, including the No.1 best selling Addicted, with the former Arsenal and England captain Tony Adams, which was shortlisted for the William Hill Sports Book of the Year award.
+Ian Ridley is the author of 12 sports books, including the Sunday Times No.1 bestseller Addicted, with the former Arsenal and England captain Tony Adams, which was shortlisted for the William Hill Sports Book of the Year award.
 His most recent, published in 2020, is The Breath of Sadness: On love, grief and cricket, which is a poignant account of coping with the death of his wife Vikki Orvice, a trailblazing sports journalist.

 He was named Sports Journalist of the Year in the 2007 British Press Awards and shortlisted on two other occasions.
 In recent years, Ian has moved into writing fiction and his first novel, The Outer Circle, was published in 2018.
 The follow-up, Don’t Talk, will be published this year.